Now available for pre-order in Amazon here.

-Soon this page will be loaded with free John Newton goodies related to my book: Newton on the Christian Life (Crossway; June 2015).
+Soon this page will be loaded with free John Newton goodies related to my book.
 Most of the books listed here can be found online for free or were digitally scanned by me.
 I primarily used free editions in my book research to make it easy for you to get from my book into Newton’s specific letters for yourself.
 I’ll collect links to these titles as my release date draws nigh.

 W, 1; John Newton, The Works of John Newton, volume one (London; 1824).

 W, 2; John Newton, The Works of John Newton, volume two (London; 1824).

 W, 3; John Newton, The Works of John Newton, volume three (London; 1824).

 W, 4; John Newton, The Works of John Newton, volume four (London; 1824).

 W, 5; John Newton, The Works of John Newton, volume five (London; 1824).